jsoref/spelling-ci/README.md

 * `curl` -- to retrieve `w`
 * `git` (for `git ls-files`) or `hg` -- to list files to check
 * `gsutil` -- For retrieving settings (most of the files defined in [Other Files](README.md#Other Files)
-* `gunzip` (this is just to save storage+transfer cost from the bucket -- you can of course trade off for a bigger file)
 * `perl`
 * [https://raw.githubusercontent.com/jsoref/spelling/master/w](https://raw.githubusercontent.com/jsoref/spelling/master/w) -- as a reminder, if you use this repository as is, you are running code directly from my repository.
 If that's a problem, you will want to make a local copy of `w` and commit it into your repository.
 * `xargs`